Does homeowners insurance go up after a claim?

 Key takeaways

-• Check your claims history by requesting a copy of your CLUE report
+• You can check prior claims counted against you or a particular address by requesting a copy of your CLUE report.

 How much does your homeowners insurance go up after a claim?

-It all depends on the type of homeowners insurance claim you're filing.
-In general, you’re likely looking at a 7% to 10% increase on average for a first claim, according to Fabio Faschi, former Property and Casualty Lead at Policygenius.
+On average, home insurance premiums increase roughly 7% to 10% after a claim, according to Fabio Faschi, former Property and Casualty Lead at Policygenius.

-Here's the average annual cost of home insurance in the U.S. in 2022 based on different claims histories:
+Here's the average annual cost of home insurance in the U.S. for a homeowner with zero, one, three, and five claims on their record.

 1 claim